caderek/arrows/packages/multimethod/README.md

 #### Corresponding value

-Corresponding value is a second argument of the two-argument `method` (or the first and ony argument of the default method).
+The corresponding value is a second argument of the two-argument `method` (or the first and only argument of the default method).

 Corresponding value can be either: